Have you ever tried to explain a travel experience and been at a loss for words?

 Travel does that to us – it entangles us in its beauty, makes us feel a myriad of emotions we've never yet felt, and leaves us speechless and yearning for more.

-So get ready to add some foreign words to your arsenal in this little vocab lesson!
+We had lots of fun pairing some of our favorite travel photos with definitions we think fit what we were feeling.
+So get ready to add some foreign words to your arsenal in this little travel vocab lesson!

 Yes, there's a name for those jittery butterflies that flutter through your stomach as you pack your bags.